iZeus/SASM/README.md

 SASM
 ====

-Extension to the Java ASM bytecode library
+SASM is an extension to the Java ASM bytecode tree-style library.